 When is the last time you visited an art museum with your family?
 We’ve taken the kids to several art museums over the years and each time it’s a brand new experience.
 Last summer we spent some time exploring the Springfield Art Museum and the Fennimore Art Museum in Cooperstown, NY but its been about 6 years since we visited the Speed Art Museum in our own backyard, Louisville, Kentucky.
-This past week we figured it was time to revisit and see the new updates.
+Recently we figured it was time to revisit and see the new updates.
 Not sure if your kids are ready for an art museum?
 Take a look at these tips to keep your kids engaged on your next visit!

 How to Keep your Kids Engaged at an Art Museum